 In the 1930’s H.J. hired Joe Gores as his accountant, Ed Daleiden as his office manager and Oscar Allerton as an architect.
 He found all three of them to be very valuable employees.
 In 1943 when World War II was escalating and building regulations were getting to be too overwhelming, H.J. felt the company needed direction from younger and stronger men.
 He sold the company to Gores, Daleiden and Allerton.

 Kruse Lumber has been involved through the many years in land development, new home construction, remodeling and manufacturing.
-Today, Kruse Lumber, as Rochester's largest and oldest independent building materials supplier, best serves these markets by providing quality building materials to building contractors, remodelers, deck builders and the home improvement market.
+Today, Kruse Lumber, as Rochester's oldest independent building materials supplier, best serves these markets by providing quality building materials to building contractors, remodelers, deck builders and the home improvement market.
 We belong to LMC, a national buying group that purchases over 8 billion dollars from lumber mills and manufacturers.
 This purchasing power provides us with very competitive pricing.
 Or as H. J. would say, "A fair deal".

 We are very proud that we have an average staff tenure of over 15 years and our salesmen have been in the building industry an average of 24 years each.
 This provides us with the knowledge and expertise to help you, our customer, with most any building project.
 With this experience and our long history, our customers can be assured that Kruse Lumber will be here long after the sale.